tuxford/chibios_hw848/readme.txt

 *** Plans                                                                 ***
 *****************************************************************************

+- We are looking into adding an exception clause to the ChibiOS/RT license in order to allow linking with non-GLP code under certain conditions.
+  The license change will happen before the 1.0.0 release, we are almost there, everything looks very stable now.
 - Evaluate other architectures for a possible ChibiOS/RT port.
 An important selection parameter will be the availability of FOSS toolchains.
 Currently we are evaluating the MicroBlaze.